junkfactory/java-inner-builder/README.md

 # An opinionated Java Inner Builder Generator

-This is a simple Java Inner Builder Generator IntelliJ plugin that generates a builder for a given class.
+This is an opinionated but simple Java Inner Builder Generator IntelliJ plugin that generates a builder for a given class.
 The builder is an inner class of the class it is building.

 Based from [InnerBuilder](https://github.com/analytically/innerbuilder) with stripped down features.

+Generates a builder class for a given class with the following features:

+1. Generates builder method for final fields that are not initialized and/or static fields
+2. Generates static `builder()` method inside the parent class
+3. Uses field names as setters in the builder

+Optional features:

+1. Generates `toBuilder()` method to convert the object to a builder
+2. Generates `validate()` method to validate the fields before building the object

 <!-- Plugin description end -->

 ```java